Colorado potato beetle: Potato protection

 Colorado potato beetles pose significant dangers to potatoes, which are a quintessential agricultural crop.
 In response to the damage they do, some potatoes have been genetically modified to resist attack and damage from the beetles.
 Specifically, the Russet Burbank Potato.
 The insertion of a cryIIIA gene that codes for the insect control protein Bacillus thuringiensis var.
 Tenebrionis is the method that was used.
-Prior to its insertion, research showed that wild-type cryIIIA genes were expressed in low levels in plants.
+Previous research has shown that the wild-type nucleotide sequence of cryIIIA genes lead to low expression levels in plants.
 Plants with this gene expressed the cryIIIA protein at levels less than 0.001% of total leaf protein.
-Plants contain some resistance and toxicity to the Colorado potato beetles, but consistent protection requires higher levels of expression of the cryIIIA gene.
+Such plants contain some resistance and toxicity to the Colorado potato beetles, but consistent protection requires higher levels of expression of the cryIIIA gene.
 Scientists modified cryIIIA by modifying the DNA protein-coding sequence without altering the amino acid sequence.
 The gene was transferred into the potato through a vector, specifically a Agrobacterium tumefaciens mediated transfer.

 Following the introduction of the gene, Russet Burbank potato plants with the gene were tested for kanamycin resistance and Colorado potato beetle resistance.
 In 308 plants that were tested, 18% (55) displayed complete resistance to the beetle.
 Later larval stages and adult beetles are more sensitive to cryIIIA protein.
 Controlling adults is important because they produce the next larvae generation.
 Colorado potato beetles overwinter as adults in the soil and feed immediately after emerging in the spring.
 In cryIIIA expression levels above 0.005%, adult feeding was negligible.
 Oviposition was also affected.
 In non-transgenic leafs, mean number of eggs per cage were 117 and 143 in two separate trials.
 On the other hand, transgenic leafs displayed a mean of 1.7 and 0 eggs per cage in two trials.
 The female beetles were also studied, and the beetles put in the cage with transgenic plants displayed reduced size with ova that were partially or totally reabsorbed.
 They absorbed body fat and reproductive tissue as a result of ceasing consumption of transgenic plants.

 The potatoes showed benefits of the gene treatment; potatoes expressing the cryIIIA gene had protection from Colorado potato beetles in the laboratory and the field.
 Furthermore, these potato plants displayed agronomic and tuber characteristics that aligned with healthy Russet Burbank Potatoes.